Stacked glass payment cards with a dollar symbol, basilica silhouette, and Ecuadorian flag

 Top 5 Crypto Cards in Ecuador

-COCA offers higher rates (3-8%) but requires staking $COCA tokens with monthly spending caps ($1K-$10K by tier) and a 30-day unstaking cooldown - at the free Starter tier, COCA pays only 1%.
+COCA offers higher rates (3-8%) but requires staking $COCA tokens with monthly spending caps ($1K-$10K by tier) and a 30-day unstaking cooldown.
+At the free Starter tier, COCA pays only 1%.

 Tria Signature at 4.5% adds self-custody and stablecoin yield for users who prefer predictable returns.
 KAST earns its place because Quito and Guayaquil users can fund it from offshore dollars, family remittances, or stablecoins and spend locally without Ecuadorian bank rails.
 Crypto.com Icy at 4% covers the Cuenca retiree community and diaspora travelers with Priority Pass at both UIO and GYE.